Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 - the data resources that describe the data, its data quality measures, and the metric definitions can be stored in one or more data packages, e.g.:
   1. An automated data quality checker may store each resource in its own data package:
      - leaving the data that was measured, and its data package, unchanged
+     - store the data quality measures in it's own data package
-     - referencing standard metric definitions in a shared data package
+     - store, or reference, metric definitions in another data package
-  2. A data publisher may store the data and its data quality measures in one data package, and reference metric definitions in a shared data package
+  2. A data publisher may store the data and its data quality measures in one data package, and reference standard metric definitions in a shared data package
   3. the data may be stored in its own data package, and its data quality measures and user-defined metric definitions stored in another data package
   4. all resources may be stored in one data package